National Holocaust Monument

-The monument was built due to the persistent activism of former University of Ottawa student, Laura Grosman.
-Laura began advocating for a monument to be built commemorating the Nazis atrocities and as a beacon of light for Canadian Holocaust survivors.
+The monument was built due to the persistent activism of a second-year university student, Laura Grosman, who sought to learn why there was no monument for a certain cause and after finding unsatisfactory answers, took it upon herself to work towards establishing one.
+Laura began advocating for a monument to be built commemorating the Nazis' atrocities and as a beacon of light for Canadian Holocaust survivors.
 She campaigned and met with various Members of Parliament to support the introduction of a Private Members Bill.
 She is the granddaughter of a Polish-born Holocaust survivor.